BEFORE starting a project there are few things you should know or do first.

 An informed consent/assent/permission form can be developed in consultation with the Teacher/Advisor, Designated Supervisor, or Qualified Scientist.
 This form is used to provide information to the research participant (and parent/guardian if participant is under 18) and to document an informed consent (and parent permission as necessary).
 Below are two examples of a Human Informed Consent Form that can be used or modified, as needed:

 -- For those working on a continuation/progression in the same field of study as a previous project, complete the following form:

 C) Attach the completed Signature Page to the online SRC GSDSEF Pre-Approval Form.
 Attach any necessary completed Certification and other forms.
 Submit.

 Do not start with your project until you have received SRC approval.
-Depending on the project, you will get approved or be asked to provide further forms.
+Depending on the project, you will get approved, be asked to make modifications, or be asked to provide further forms.

 If you have questions whether your proposed project is acceptable or to clarify any safety concerns, please contact the Scientific Review Committee (SRC) by clicking on the CONTACT US at the bottom of this page and RE: Scientific Review Committee in subject line.